God vs. Gay? The Religious Case for Equality

 Booklist (Ray Olson) “A literate, broadly informed argument”

 “For too long, religious voices have been on only one side of the gay rights argument — to all of our detriment.
 Jay Michaelson is one of the leading LGBT religious voices in America right now, and I cannot think of a more timely book than this one.
 This is a book for anyone, gay or straight, who seeks to reconcile their faith with the lives of gay people — not by apologizing, compromising, or closeting one’s sexuality or one’s faith, but by celebrating God’s gifts of diversity and love.
 If you are such a person, it literally could change your life.
-Even if you aren’t, it might just change the world.” - Rabbi Michael Lerner, chief editor, Tikkun, and author, The Left Hand of God
+It might just change the world.” – Rabbi Michael Lerner, chief editor, Tikkun, and author, The Left Hand of God

 “Jay Michaelson charts a journey from rejection to full acceptance, from religious alienation to spiritually wholeness that will brings the reader closer to the Divine.
 It did for me and it will for anyone who has felt abandoned by their faith and rejected for who they are.
 This is a healing book that yearns to be read.” - Sharon Groves, PhD, Director, Human Rights Campaign Faith & Religion Program